OpenMDAO/OpenMDAO/openmdao/docs/features/solvers/nl_runonce.rst

 ===========================

 The simplest solver in OpenMDAO is the NLRunOnce solver, which executes the system's components or subsystems sequentially.
-Not iteration is performed by this solver, so it can only be used in systems where the following conditions are satisfied:
+No iteration is performed by this solver, so it can only be used in systems where the following conditions are satisfied: